nielsdekoeijer/page/content/mnist-online.md

       return canvas;
     })(),

+    // realistically I have no idea what this does, but removing it breaks things
     setStatus: (text) => {
       if (!Module.setStatus.last) Module.setStatus.last = { time: Date.now(), text: '' };
       if (text === Module.setStatus.last.text) return;